-Elements Exceeds Expectations / Demonstrates Competencies Meets Expectations / Demonstrates Competencies Near Expectations / Developing towards Competencies Below Expectations / Insufficient / Unacceptable Unacceptable 5 Points 4 Points 3 Points 2 Points 1 Point Knowledge Demonstrates strong knowledge in counseling as evidenced by above average GPA, scores on KPIs and assignments in courses, and course participation.
-Demonstrates knowledge in counseling as evidenced by average GPA, scores on KPIs and assignments in courses, and course participation.
+Elements Demonstrates Meets Expectations / Demonstrates Competencies Near Expectations / Developing towards Competencies Below Expectations / Insufficient / Unacceptable Unacceptable 5 Points 4 Points 3 Points 2 Points 1 Point Knowledge knowledge in counseling as evidenced by above average GPA, scores on KPIs and assignments in Demonstrates knowledge in counseling as evidenced by average GPA, scores on KPIs and assignments in courses, and course participation.
 Demonstrates inconsistent knowledge in counseling as evidenced by average GPA, scores on KPIs and assignments in courses, and course participation.
 Demonstrates limited knowledge in counseling as evidenced by below average GPA, scores on KPIs and assignments in courses, and course participation.
 Failure to demonstrate knowledge in counseling as evidenced by low and/or poor GPA, scores on KPIs and assignments in courses, and course participation.
-5 Points 4 Points 3 Points 2 Points 1 Point Skills Demonstrates strong skills in counseling as evidenced by above average GPA, scores on KPIs and assignments in courses, score on the skills final evaluation, and course participation.
-Demonstrates inconsistent skills in counseling as evidenced by average GPA, scores on KPIs and assignments in courses, score on the skills final evaluation, and course participation.
+5 Points 4 Points 3 Points 2 Points 1 Point Skills scores on KPIs and assignments in courses, score on the skills final Demonstrates inconsistent skills in counseling as evidenced by average GPA, scores on KPIs and assignments in courses, score on the skills final evaluation, and course participation.
 Demonstrates limited skills in counseling as evidenced by below average GPA, scores on KPIs and assignments in courses, score on the skills final evaluation, and course participation.
 Failure to demonstrate skills in counseling as evidenced by low and/or poor GPA, scores on KPIs and assignments in courses, score on the skills final evaluation, and course participation.